wangbingjie/blast/docs/task_runner.rst

 Process method
 --------------

-The _run_process method is where your task code should go.
+The _run_process method is where your task's code should go.
 This method should contain all the necessary computations and saves to the database for your task to be completed.
 It takes a Transient object as an argument and must return a Status object which indicates the status of the task after computation.
 As an